 7.2 In such circumstances TOP’s liability to members will be limited to a refund of the event fee only (if the member has paid this in advance).

-7.3 If a member has booked a meeting or event online using e.g. WorldPay, PayPal, or Stripe, that member shall be entitled to a full refund of the booking fee if they decide to cancel within 7 days and notify TOP accordingly.
+7.3 If a member or guest has booked a meeting or event online using e.g. WorldPay, PayPal, or Stripe, that member or guest shall be entitled to a full refund of the booking fee if they decide to cancel 48 hrs before the event and notify TOP accordingly.